danielcahli/data-science-learning/machine-learning-intermediate/README.md

 It begins by initializing the ensemble with a single model, whose predictions can be pretty naive.
 (Even if its predictions are wildly inaccurate, subsequent additions to the ensemble will address those errors.)

+## Data leakage
+Leakage happens when your training data contains information about the target, but similar data will not be available when the model is used for prediction.
+This leads to high performance on the training set (and possibly even the validation data), but the model will perform poorly in production.
+There are two main types of leakage: target leakage and train-test contamination.

+*Target leakage* occurs when your predictors include data that will not be available at the time you make predictions.
+It is important to think about target leakage in terms of the timing or chronological order that data becomes available, not merely whether a feature helps make good predictions.
+To prevent this type of data leakage, any variable updated (or created) after the target value is realized should be excluded.

+*Train-Test Contamination* occurs when you aren't careful to distinguish training data from validation data.
+Recall that validation is meant to be a measure of how the model does on data that it hasn't considered before.
+You can corrupt this process in subtle ways if the validation data affects the preprocessing behavior.
+For example, imagine you run preprocessing
+(like fitting an imputer for missing values) before calling train_test_split().
+The end result?
+Your model may get good validation scores, giving you great confidence in it, but perform poorly when you deploy it to make decisions.

 ## Technologies Used